 - Accidents in the Condo.
 No one wants to think about someone hurting themselves while on your property.
 However, if a guest slips and falls or injures themselves while inside of your condo then you are responsible for their medical expenses and even pain and suffering if they decide to pursue it.
 A wet floor, a bulge in the carpet, or even an injury that is simply an accident can all cause unwanted expenses and potentially ruin a friendship.

 - Fire.
-If a fire breaks out in your condo from anything that is not the condominium’s fault, you have to pay our of your own pocket.
+If a fire breaks out in your condo from anything that is not the condominium’s fault, you must pay out of your own pocket.
 For instance, there was a pan left on the stove or lightning struck your condo and caused a fire.

 - Frozen Pipes.
 While Florida isn’t particularly known for its cold weather, if you do have an event where the pipes are frozen, this is the type of thing that condominium insurance will cover.